sifis-home/ace-ucs/README.md

 This is a Mavenized Java project.
-You should be able to compile an run this classes if you manage to figure out how Maven works (and boy do the Maven fanboys they make that hard with their crappy manuals).
+You should be able to compile an run this classes if you manage to figure out how Maven works (and boy do the Maven fanboys make that hard with their crappy manuals).

 ### What is this repository for? ###